ChrisBertrandDotNet/Blog/General/Elegant programming (2018-11-08).md

+﻿# Elegant programming

-﻿Elegance is not limited to people, cloths or objects.
+Elegance is not limited to people, cloths or objects.
 It can be applied to any creative process.
 In programming, elegance is a way to design software with both simplicity, efficiency, expressivity and power.

 ## What is the contrary of elegant programming ?
 Ugly programming !